Magnetic field generation by charge exchange in a supernova remnant in the early universe

-where $\bm{J} \equiv \sum_s q_s n_s \bm{V}_s $ is the electric current.
 One can derive the generalized Ohm's law by solving this equation for the electric field.

 The first term on the left-hand side of the above equation is negligible if one considers a large scale compared with the electron inertial lengthscale.
 The second term on the left-hand side has an important role in the magnetic field generation if plasmas consist of more than two components \citep{ohira20}.
-In the first and second terms on the right-hand side, the electron contribution dominates the others because of the large mass ratio, $m_{\rm p}/m_{\rm e}\gg1$.
+In the first, second, third and fifth terms on the right-hand side, the electron contribution dominates the others because of the large mass ratio, $m_{\rm p}/m_{\rm e}\gg1$.

 The third term on the right-hand side is negligible as long as the magnetic field is sufficiently weak.
 Even though the third term becomes significant in the generalized Ohm's law, the third therm does not generate magnetic fields.
 Although the third term can amplify the generated magnetic fields by magnetohydrodynamics, we are interested in the generation of magnetic fields in this work.
 Therefore, we ignore the third term in this work.